 It is envisaged that the development would link closely with, but exist distinctly from, Coopers Green – the proposed urban extension to Hatfield contributing around 2,000 homes to the Welwyn Hatfield Local Plan.

-The site is currently being considered by an Independent inspection of the Welwyn Hatfield Local Plan.
+Both sites are currently being considered by an independent examination of the Welwyn Hatfield Local Plan.